UDC-GAC/toxo/README.rst

 Usage
 -------------------------------------

 Using Toxo starts with defining a model in CSV-like format.
-Not all models are supported by Toxo, make sure the desired model complies with the two conditions.
+Not all models are supported by Toxo, make sure the desired model complies with the two requirements expressed below.
 Model variable values are then calculated, and the resulting penetrance table is written into a text file.
 A complete working example can be found `here <https://github.com/chponte/toxo/blob/master/generate_models.m>`__.

 Model requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^